antmatts/karpenter-provider-aws/website/content/en/v1.3/getting-started/getting-started-with-karpenter/_index.md

 See the [AKS Node autoprovisioning article](https://learn.microsoft.com/azure/aks/node-autoprovision) on how to use Karpenter on Azure's AKS or go to the [Karpenter provider for Azure open source repository](https://github.com/Azure/karpenter-provider-azure) for self-hosting on Azure and additional information.

-## Create a cluster and add Karpenter

-This guide uses `eksctl` to create the cluster.
-It should take less than 1 hour to complete, and cost less than $0.25.
-Follow the clean-up instructions to reduce any charges.

 ### 1. Install utilities

 Karpenter is installed in clusters with a Helm chart.